dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/how-to-display-print-dialog.md

 This example prints all pages of an XPS document.
 By default, the code will:

-- Open a print dialog window that prompts the user to select a printer and then start a print job.
+1. Open a print dialog window that prompts the user to select a printer and start a print job.
-- Instantiate an <xref:System.Windows.Xps.Packaging.XpsDocument> object with the content of the XPS document.
+1. Instantiate an <xref:System.Windows.Xps.Packaging.XpsDocument> object with the content of the XPS document.
-- Use the `XpsDocument` object to generate a <xref:System.Windows.Documents.DocumentPaginator> object that holds all pages of the XPS document.
+1. Use the `XpsDocument` object to generate a <xref:System.Windows.Documents.DocumentPaginator> object that holds all pages of the XPS document.
-- Call the <xref:System.Windows.Controls.PrintDialog.PrintDocument%2A> method, passing in the `DocumentPaginator` object, to send all pages to the specified printer.
+1. Call the <xref:System.Windows.Controls.PrintDialog.PrintDocument%2A> method, passing in the `DocumentPaginator` object, to send all pages to the specified printer.

 :::code language="csharp" source="./snippets/how-to-display-print-dialog/csharp/MainWindow.xaml.cs" id="SampleCode1":::
 :::code language="vb" source="./snippets/how-to-display-print-dialog/vb/MainWindow.xaml.vb" id="SampleCode1":::